telexintegrations/ekefan-go/README.md

         }
     ```

+- Add **ekefan-go GIN APM** app to your telex organisation to receive error notifications through telex.
-- You are ready to receive error log notifications through telex
+- You are ready to receive error notifications through telex.
-- You can always check console logs to ensure no errors when communicating with the apm server
+- You can always check console logs of your application to ensure no errors when communicating with the apm server

 ### For Manual Testing

-- You need [golang installed](https://go.dev/doc/install) on your machine, postman or any api testing client
 - Follow the [How-to-Guide](#how-to-guide)
 - Run the application: